slatedocs/slate/source/includes/_get_repair.md

 The format of the data returned by this endpoint is a dictionary with key `status`, `data`, and (optionally) `message`.

-The `data` key contains a dictionary with key `repair_id`.
-The value associated with this key is the identifier of the repair workflow.
+The `data` key contains a dictionary with key `repair_id` and (optionally) `config`.
+The value associated with the `repair_id` key is the identifier of the repair workflow.
+If present, the value of the `config` key is a dictionary containing configuration values to be used by the client application when communicating with the product under repair (the actual keys and values will vary by product type - the values shown above are just for illustrative purposes).

 If there are any formatting errors in requests the API will return error_code `400` and indicate the error in question in the `message` section of the response